gasduster99/sppComp/try1/try1_2.md

 $B_{10}$, allows for a concrete comparison of the relative predictive accuracy of each partitioning.
 Additionally the partitioned models provide a set of candidate models for use in Bayesian Model Averaging (BMA) (Hoeting et al., 1999).
-BMA, as applied here, essetially allows the model exploration strategy to average across all realavent port complex partionings and adds robustness to the final species composition estimates.
+BMA, as applied here, essentially allows the model exploration strategy to average across all realavent port complex partionings and adds robustness to the final species composition estimates.